SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 Now, defluffify by re-writing the three points + so what in as little words as possible.

-**Although the Balance-of-Power leads to frequent "adjustments" of balance in the shape of minor conflicts, this system is a unavoidable in European politics (sounds like kennedy) but will not contribute to global war due to its uniquely European nature.**
+**Although the Balance-of-Power leads to frequent "adjustments" of balance in the shape of minor conflicts, this system is uniquely unavoidable in European politics (sounds like kennedy) and hence will not contribute to global war due to its European nature.**

 ***